- Points to keep in mind about course registration

 In principle, grades are based on reports and attendance points(*).

 * A student arriving at a lecture later than 30 minutes (in the case of a colloquium, 10 minutes) after the beginning of the lecture will be deemed absent.

 For those attending more than 50% of the course, the student’s comprehension will be evaluated through reports or their appropriate substitutes.
-However, for compulsory courses determined by the department, students who have already learned the subject can be evaluated based solely on their understanding of the subject.

 Please see the course syllabuses for details.